alvaroFGG/alvaroFGG/README.md

 # Álvaro Fuentenebro
-I am 20 years old and I am from Spain.
 I've been developing webs and other apps since I started a Vocational Training Course about Software Developement.
 I've worked for a couple of international companies like NTT Data as a programmer.
 I recently did a Bootcamp about Front-End where I improved my programming skills and I learned about Angular and React.

 ### Stack
 <p>